-- 188. (1) The Programme Committee consists of - - (a) the Speaker; - (b) the Deputy Speaker; - (c) the Leader of Government Business; - (d) the Chairperson of Committees; - (e) the Deputy Chairperson of Committees; - (f) the Chief Whip of the majority party in the Assembly; - (g) the Deputy Chief Whip of the majority party in the Assembly; - (h) the whip of the majority party responsible for programming; - (i) another two whips of the majority party designated by that party; - one whip and two additional representatives of the largest minority party in the Assembly designated by that party; - (k) one whip and one additional representative of the second largest minority party in the Assembly designated by that party; and
+- 188. (1) The Programme Committee consists of -

+- (a) the Speaker;

+- (b) the Deputy Speaker;

+- (c) the Leader of Government Business;

+- (d) the House Chairpersons;

+- (e) the Chief Whip; - (f) the Deputy Chief Whip of the majority party in the Assembly; - (g) the whip of the majority party responsible for programming; - (h) another two whips of the majority party designated by that party; - (i) one whip and two additional representatives of the largest minority party in the Assembly designated by that party; - one whip and one additional representative of the second largest minority party in the Assembly designated by that party; and - (k) one whip of each of the other minority parties in the Assembly designated by the party concerned.